-Azure AD · Cloudflare for Teams documentation
+Azure AD

 Cloudflare Access Configuration

-In the Cloudflare for Teams dashboard, you can configure which applications require connections from a managed device and which do not.
+In the Cloudflare for Zero Trust dashboard, you can configure which applications require connections from a managed device and which do not.

 Navigate to an application that requires managed device connections.